Here’s an understatement: The U.S. tax code is complicated.

-The list of deductible items is quite extensive, and not something we can list here.
-These pages list more examples:
+The list of deductible items is extensive, and I can’t list them all here.
+These links list more examples:

-The good news is most tax software such as TurboTax and H&R Block @ Home will walk you through a series of questions designed to help you identify which tax deductions you are eligible to receive.
-So if you do your own taxes, it’s generally best to use a software program to help avoid errors of omission.
-Note: TurboTax has a military version that is quite good.
+The good news is that most tax software, such as TurboTax and H&R Block online, walks you through questions that are designed to help identify which tax deductions you are eligible for.
+If you do your own taxes, it’s generally best to use a software program to help avoid omission errors of omission.

-If you don’t prepare your own taxes, then a good accountant should be able to help you identify tax deductions.
-My accountant sends me a questionnaire each year to help me identify which deductions I am eligible to receive.
-The questionnaire he sends includes questions about home ownership, investments, employment, child care, and much more (it’s about 10 pages long).
+If you don’t prepare your own taxes, then a good accountant can help identify tax deductions.
+My accountant sends me a questionnaire to help identify the deductions I am eligible for.
+The questionnaire includes queries about homeownership, investments, employment, child care and more (and is about 10 pages long).

 How Long Should You Keep Documents?

 Most sources recommend keeping your tax papers for the last seven years, which is generally how far the IRS may go if you are audited.
 The IRS may be able to go further back if fraud is alleged or suspected.

 I keep everything, since most of it is scanned in digital format, and digital storage is inexpensive.
 I also keep the physical documents in banker’s boxes, organized by tax year.

 I have the large manila envelope from each year containing the documents listed above, and I keep another manila envelope with my completed tax return.

 My current records only go back about a decade, when my wife and I got married.
 This was also before I started my business.